Home Neferchichi's Tomb

 Like his father before him, Khufu continued Egypt's prosperity by sending military expeditions out for natural resources: to the Sinai peninsula for turquoise, and to Aswan for red granite.

-However, Khufu is better known as the owner of the Great Pyramid at Giza-- a structure so huge that it held the record for the world's tallest man-made building until the 1880's (that's four and a half thousand years!).
+However, Khufu is better known as the owner of the Great Pyramid at Giza— a structure so huge that it held the record for the world's tallest man-made building until the 1880's (that's four and a half thousand years!).
 It was constructed on the Giza plateau, a site that is southwest to the modern city of Cairo.
 You'd think that Khufu would've built his pyramid on the highest spot on the plateau to make it more prominent, but for some reason he didn't.
-However, his son Khafre did choose the highest spot to build a pyramid of his own, casting an optical illusion where Khafre's pyramid seemed taller than Khufu's (though it was actually 33 1/2 feet shorter!).
+However, his son Khafre did choose the highest spot to build a pyramid of his own, casting an optical illusion where Khafre's pyramid seemed taller than Khufu's (though it was actually 33.5 feet shorter!).

 Some other facts about the Great Pyramid:

-Khufu's pyramid is the one on the far right.
+Khufu's pyramid is the one on the far right

 Khufu's cartouche

-Content on this page ©1996 Kevin Fleury.
-No unauthorized use permitted.
+Content on this page ©1996 Kevin Fleury except when noted otherwise.